RohanDaCoder/CommandHandler/README.md

 - To view available commands: `.help`
 - To get help for a specific command: `.help <command>`

-## Template
+## Download

-Download the template from the repository's release tab as a zip file.
+Download the template from [here](https://github.com/RohanDaCoder/CommandHandler/releases/download/Handler/CommandHandler.zip)

 ## Thanks for Using!